AthenaisGautier/athenaisgautier.github.io/_pages/about.md

 Since November 2018, I am doing my PhD at the IMSV, Departement of Mathematics and Statistics, University of Bern , working on the "Uncertainty quantification and efficient design of experiments for data- and simulation-driven inverse problem solving" project under Pr.
 David Ginsbourger supervision.

-My research interests include density estimation,  Non-parametric Bayesian approaches, Gaussian processes, and uncertainty quantification.
+My research interests include, but are not restricted to Gaussian processes and uncertainty quantification, density estimation, non-parametric Bayesian approaches, stochastic optimisation and stochastic inverse problems.